riveram12/MBR-responsive-portfolio/README.md

 ## General info

-The piurpose of this project is to clean up code syntax, condense css styles and optimize website fucionalitly and acessibilty standard
+The piurpose of this project is create the foundation for a fucntional, dynamic porfolio website to use at the end of the program.

 ## Screenshots